mmiltiadous/ATO-Track-Inspector/README.md

 ### Setup Instructions:
 1. Download the dataset from: [https://data.fid-move.de/dataset/osdar23](https://data.fid-move.de/dataset/osdar23)
 2. Place the extracted data in: `./rail_data/DB/`
-3. Run the notebooks in numerical order (1→8) to reproduce the full pipeline.
+3. Run the notebooks in the numerical order prsented in the following section (1.→8.) to reproduce the full pipeline.

 ---